A Tutorial on Meta-Reinforcement Learning: Black Box Methods

-\paragraph{Adapted base network parameters} On one hand, some task distributions may require little adaptation for each task, as discussed in Section \ref{sec:ppg}.
+\paragraph{Adapted policy parameters} On one hand, some task distributions may require little adaptation for each task, as discussed in Section~\ref{sec:ppg}.
 For example, if a navigation task varies only by goal location, then it may be that not many policy parameters need to be adapted.
 Many black box methods have been applied to such task distributions \citep{wang2016learning,humplik2019meta,zintgraf2020varibad}.
 In such a setting, it is sufficient to only adapt a vector, used as an input to the base policy, instead of all parameters of the base policy \citep{duan2016rl,wang2016learning,zintgraf2019fast,humplik2019meta,zintgraf2020varibad,fakoor2020meta,liu2021decoupling}.
-This vector is called a \textit{context vector}, just as in PPG methods.
-This distinction is visualized in Figure \ref{fig:context_vector}.
-The context is produced by a recurrent neural network, or any other b network that conditions on history, such as a transformer or memory-augmented network.
-In this case, the inner-loop and base policy together, can be seen as a single object, forming a history-dependent policy.
+This vector, $\phi$, is called a \textit{context vector}, just as in PPG methods.
+This distinction is visualized in Figure~\ref{fig:context_vector}.
+The context is produced by a recurrent neural network, or any other network that conditions on history, such as a transformer or memory-augmented network.
+Using a recurrent neural network, the inner-loop can be written $f_\theta(\mathcal{D})=\textsc{rnn}_\theta(\mathcal{D})$.
+As discussed in Section~\ref{subsec:pomdp-formalization}, when $f_\theta$ is represented as a sequence model, $f_\theta$ and $\pi_{f_\theta(\mathcal{D})}(a|s)$ can be viewed together as a single history-dependent policy, $\pi_\theta(a|s,\mathcal{D})$.
+Using $\phi$ to represent the RNN hidden state, we can write the recurrent policy as $\pi_\theta(a|s,\phi)$.
 This is a common architecture for few-shot adaptation methods \citep{duan2016rl,wang2016learning,humplik2019meta,zintgraf2020varibad,fakoor2020meta,liu2021decoupling}.